chinglinwen/fileserver2/README.md

 ```

 ### Truncate
-if file not exists, it will create it
+if file not exist, it will create the file

-if file exists, by default it will append to the file
+if file exist, by default it will append to the file

 use truncate to overwrite the file